Fancy Nancy (TV series): Reception

-Critical reception
+Critical response

-Alex Reif of LaughingPlace.com called Fancy Nancy "full of bright colors, fun characters, and musical numbers," asserting, "Like the beloved book series, kids are going to think Disney’s Fancy Nancy is très magnifique.
+Alex Reif of LaughingPlace.com called Fancy Nancy "full of bright colors, fun characters, and musical numbers," writing, "Like the beloved book series, kids are going to think Disney’s Fancy Nancy is très magnifique.
 Nancy will inspire viewers to be themselves and to make every day extra special.
 Her interests gravitate towards things that are pink and sparkly, but her personality is optimistic and friendly.
 Not only will kids expand their vocabulary, but they will also see a great role model for overcoming personal struggles and being a better friend."
-Emily Ashby of Common Sense Media gave Fancy Nancy a grade of 4 out of 5 stars, complimented the educational value, citing self-expression and individuality, and praised the depiction of positive messages and role models, stating the show promotes respect and positivity across its characters.
+Emily Ashby of Common Sense Media gave Fancy Nancy a grade of four out of five stars, complimented the educational value, citing self-expression and individuality, and praised the depiction of positive messages and role models, stating that the show promotes respect and positivity across its characters.

+Dave Trumbore of Collider included Fancy Nancy in their "2018's Best New Animated Series for Kids" list, saying that the series celebrates "uniqueness, diversity, and individuality."
+Azure Hall and Casey Suglia of Romper included Fancy Nancy in their "Great Shows Your Kids Will Love To Stream On Disney+" list, stating, "Although Nancy likes everything fancy, the TV series promotes individuality and self expression, rather than materialism.
+Throughout the show, Nancy learns about the beauty of people’s differences and learns to appreciate all that makes her friends unique.
+This mirrors itself in the show’s positive messages about family members, as Nancy loves on her younger sister and her supportive parents.
+While Nancy might not necessarily be your cup of tea, you have to give credit to a show that teaches kids to embrace their truest selves."

+Nuray Bulbul of WalesOnline included Fancy Nancy in their "6 Best Disney Plus animated films and TV shows in 2021" list, asserting, "From her vast vocabulary to her creative attire, six-year-old Nancy is one to look out for.
+A high-spirited young girl whose imagination and enthusiasm transforms the ordinary into the extraordinary - showcases it’s important to make the most of each day and encourage others to do the same."
+Charles Curtis of USA Today ranked Fancy Nancy 6th in their "20 Best Shows For Kids Right Now (March 2020)" list.